Christopher Bracey: Academic career

 After leaving private practice in 1999, Bracey served as visiting assistant professor of law at Northwestern University School of Law.
 In 2001, he received the Northwestern Outstanding Faculty Award.

 Bracey left Northwestern in summer 2001 to accept an appointment as associate professor of law at Washington University School of Law.
 He remained at Washington University in St. Louis until 2008, where he was enjoyed courtesy appointments in both the African & African American Studies and Urban Studies departments.
 While serving on the faculty, Bracey launched Bracey Consulting, LLC in 2003, a professional services company providing regulatory compliance and management solutions to business organizations.

 In 2006, Bracey joined Blackprof.com, a blog of “race, culture, and society” written by many black academics and founded by fellow law professors Spencer Overton and Paul Butler.
 In 2007, Bracey became the lead administrator for the blog.

 Bracey joined the George Washington University Law School as a tenured full professor of law in 2008.
 He teaches courses in constitutional law, race and racism in the law, and civil and criminal procedure.
-He also served as interim dean as the law school from June 2019 to August 2020.
+He also served as interim dean of the law school from June 2019 to August 2020.

 Bracey's research addresses historical and contemporary race issues in the law.
 He has written and lectured widely on the history of American race relations, constitutional interpretation and adjudication, and civil rights.
 His scholarly writings have appeared in a number of leading law reviews, including Northwestern University Law Review, University of Southern California Law Review, Yale Law Journal (Pocket Part), University of Pennsylvania Journal of Constitutional Law, Journal of Law and Criminology, Alabama Law Review, and Stanford Journal of Civil Rights and Civil Liberties among others.
 In 2008, his first book, Saviors or Sellouts: The Promise and Peril of Black Conservatism from Booker T. Washington to Condoleezza Rice, was published by Beacon Press.

 Bracey’s achievements have earned him several awards over the years, including, most recently, the 2013 Foundation Award for Faculty Excellence.
 In June 2011, Bracey was named Senior Associate dean for Academic Affairs at the George Washington University Law School.
 In September 2016, he was named Vice Provost for Faculty Affairs at the George Washington University.
+He also served as dean of the Law School during the 2019-20 academic year.

 In June 2021, Bracey was named interim provost and executive vice president for academic affairs after his predecessor at GW, M. Brian Blake, left the university to become the president of Georgia State University.
 In February 2022, University President Mark S. Wrighton made Bracey's appointment permanent.

-Criticism

-In May 2024, Bracey faced criticism from GW students, parents, and alumni over his actions as Provost in response to the university's pro-Palestine student encampment.